High prices, interest rates push 1Q US auto sales down 2%

 Prices are a big factor.
 The National Automobile Dealers’ Association reported that the average new vehicle sales price was $36,410 in the end of the first quarter, up 3.3% from a year ago.
 Auto-loan interest rates, on average, hit their highest point in a decade at 6.36%, up from 5.66% a year ago, according to Edmunds, which provides content to The Associated Press.

-The report of falling sales came a day after the Commerce Department reported that retail sales dropped 0.2 percent in February as consumers pulled back from spending on building materials, groceries, furniture, electronics and clothing.
+The report of falling sales came a day after the Commerce Department reported that retail sales dropped 0.2% in February as consumers pulled back from spending on building materials, groceries, furniture, electronics and clothing.

 The recent dip in auto sales and consumer spending suggests more Americans are tightening their belts amid slowing global growth and waning effects of President Donald Trump’s tax cuts at the end of 2017.

 Analysts for Cox Automotive said the economy is seeing rapid deceleration from a peak in growth during the past year.
 Gross domestic product growth hit 4.2% in last year’s second quarter, but has slowed since.
-A revision in fourth-quarter figures took to 2.2%.
+A revision in fourth-quarter figures took growth to 2.2%.

 The U.S. economy also is affected by a slowing global economy that’s been hit by trade uncertainties, the Cox analysts said.